 It makes sense for circular arcs to be the result of splines, as the circle is often found in nature and is also essential in mechanics.
-However, many splines merely produce an approximation; some better than others.
+However, many splines merely produce an approximation, some better than others.
 In particular, any spline based on polynomials cannot be exactly round.

 Roundness is not an all-or-nothing property.
-Even the splines which do not generate perfect circular arcs produce curves that are fairly close.
-Exactly how close can be quantified, as will be seen in the discussions of individual splines.
+Even the splines that do not generate perfect circular arcs produce curves that are fairly close.
+Exactly how close can be quantified, as we will see in the discussions of individual splines.

 Splines other than polynomials can also fail the roundness property.
-For example, the curve minimizing the bending energy of a thin strip (the Minimum Energy Curve) also fails to describe a perfect circular arc.
-The deviation from roudness, interpolating three control points placed on an equilateral triangle, is shown in Figure 2.4, and will be discussed in more detail in Section 4.2.
+For example, the curve minimizing the bending energy of a thin strip (the Minimum Energy Curve) fails to describe a perfect circular arc.
+The deviation from roundness, interpolating three control points placed on an equilateral triangle, is shown in Figure 2.4, and will be discussed in more detail in Section 4.2.
+In this figure, the circle is on the inside, and the MEC describes a curve with somewhat larger total arc length.